advance-it-group/react-native-ble-plx/README.md

 </p>

 ## About this library
+This is a fork of the react native BLE PLX library with support for invoking headless JS tasks

 This is React Native Bluetooth Low Energy library using [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit) and [RxAndroidBle](https://github.com/Polidea/RxAndroidBle) under the hood.